Care and support for individuals with any stage of Alzheimer’s is critical to maintaining a high quality of life.

 Customized exercise program supervision

-From yoga or swim classes to dancing, aerobics, walking, gardening, or stationary cycling – customized and supervised senior exercise classes or programs can be designed for most home or even chair bound seniors.
+Customized and supervised senior exercise classes or programs can be designed for most home or even chair bound seniors.
 Another benefit is that physical strength and balance minimizes a senior’s fall risk.

 Engaging in activities to stimulate more lucid thought